ewsterrenburg/tamandua/content/GISWATER/swwm-giswater-1-installation.md

     - __portable__ - portable installation of postgresql + postgis + pgadmin3.

 ##EPA SWWM
-Since on of my objectives is to make a comparison between using SWMM toghether with Giswater and a vanilla EPA SWMM setup, I also need to have EPA SWMM 5.0.022 installed (the only version supported by Giswater).
+Since one of my objectives is to make a comparison between using SWMM toghether with Giswater and a vanilla EPA SWMM setup, I also need to have EPA SWMM 5.0.022 installed (the only version supported by Giswater).
 However, this version is not available anymore from the [EPA website](http://www2.epa.gov/water-research/storm-water-management-model-swmm).
 After about 3 years of sleep, the EPA SWMM model is actively developed again.
 Usually this is good news, but when other products depend on older versions that have been taken offline, it is bad news as well...

 For this tutorial, it won't be a problem, since I already had version 5.0.022 installed on my computer.
 Yet, there is a bigger issue here: a lot of functionality with regard to the visualization of the simulation results (charts, profiles, animations, etc.) is not possible without the EPA SWMM graphical user interface.
 Following could be done to make this functionality also available to Giswater users (in order of personal preference):